 What is Desktop-First Web Design?

 Desktop-first design is the opposite approach of mobile-first design.
 Instead of designing for the small screen first, designers create layouts for large screens and work their way down to smaller devices by reducing content richness, which is why this approach is also called graceful degradation.

 Much like brainstorming, this approach allows designers and developers to start with everything they’d want to implement, slowly removing content or functionalities for devices with smaller screens, less computing power, and slower connection speed.
 This ensures more options are explored and considered before being removed from implementation.

 Due to mobile devices accounting for approximately 60% of all Internet traffic, many experts recommend a mobile-first web design approach or claim that it’s the way forward.
 However, we have designed enough websites to conclude that it depends on the type of website and its intended audience.
 For instance, a desktop-first approach would be better suited for websites or pages that require a lot of data entry or present a large amount of data.
 Another example would be B2B websites whose intended audience is business users that work in office settings and are more likely to be on desktop computers instead of mobile devices.
-When building a new website to replace an old one, consider the intended audience, use cases, and any available analytics to help make that decision.
+When building a new website or replacing an old one, consider the intended audience, use cases, and any available analytics to help make that decision.
 You can find your website’s traffic profile in Google Analytics, under Platform / Device as demonstrated below.